Disclosure: This post may contain affiliate links.

 Delicious Homemade Hot Cocoa Recipe.
 A combination of cocoa powder, milk, and vanilla make this hot cocoa recipe absolutely delicious!
 Bonus – this decadently warm and chocolatey drink is ready in minutes.

-Truthfully, my kids have been abusing them lately – polishing the snacks off within a day of me bringing groceries home and I’m pretty tired of that.
+My kids have been abusing the ready to eat snacks lately – polishing them off within a day of me bringing groceries home and I’m pretty tired of that.

 Hot Cocoa Recipe From Scratch